robcarver17/pysystemtrade/docs/production.md

       backtest_config_filename: systems.provided.futures_chapter15.futures_config.yaml
 ```

-Note the generic process parameters max_executions and frequency, both are optional, but it is strongly recomended that you set max_executions to 1 unless you want the backtest to run multiple times throughout the day (in which case you should also set frequency, which is the gap between runs in minutes).
+Note the generic process parameters max_executions and frequency, both are optional, but it is strongly reccomended that you set max_executions to 1 unless you want the backtest to run multiple times throughout the day (in which case you should also set frequency, which is the gap between runs in minutes).

 A system usually does the following: